AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-immunization-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Immunization](http://hl7.org/fhir/R4/immunization.html) that are supported.

+Where a more specific profile is applicable, e.g. record of immunisation from AIR, an implementation **SHALL** ensure the Resource conforms to that specific profile as per **ADHA-FHIR-CONF-08**.

 This profile is designed to set a core Immunization standard for:
 * Query for a patient's immunisations
 * Record or update an immunisation record for a patient